Balance Druid FAQ

 AoE (with Soul of the Forest+ Stellar Drift) starting at 2 targets:

-Keep Starfall permanently up at any cost.
+Keep Starfall permanently up above anything else.

 Outside any Eclipse: